solliancenet/ai-in-a-day/README.md

 ### Lab 5 - [Conversational AI with Azure Bot Service and Cognitive Services](05-conversational-ai/README.md)

-The lab covers the Azure Bot Service (Bot Framework Composer and Language Understand) and Cognitive Services.
+This lab covers Azure Bot Service, Bot Framework Composer, and Azure Cognitive Services.

 The high-level steps covered in the lab are: